Ingenico-ePayments/connect-sdk-java/README.md

 3. The source code of the example integration tests: `/src/it/java/`
 4. The source code of the example calls: `/src/examples/java/`

+## Installation

+Assuming you have [Maven](http://maven.apache.org/) installed, simply include the SDK as a Maven dependency:

+    <dependency>
+      <groupId>com.ingenico.connect.gateway</groupId>
+      <artifactId>connect-sdk-java</artifactId>
+      <version>x.y.z</version>
+    </dependency>

+Alternatively, download the latest version of the SDK from GitHub.
+Choose the `connect-sdk-java-x.y.z-bin.zip` file from the [releases](https://github.com/Ingenico-ePayments/connect-sdk-java/releases) page, where `x.y.z` is the version number.
+Add all JAR files inside the `lib` folder of this file to your project, except for `connect-sdk-java-x.y.z-javadoc.jar` and `connect-sdk-java-x.y.z-sources.jar`

 ## Building the repository

 This repository uses [Maven](http://maven.apache.org/) to build.
-Assuming you have Maven installed, building is straightforward:

-1. Run `mvn -clean package` from the root directory (which contains the pom.xml file)
+To build the SDK, execute the following command from its root directory (which contains the `pom.xml` file):

+    mvn -clean package

-The build will generate the following files in the target directory, where `x.y.z` is the version number:
+The build will generate the following files in the `target` directory, where `x.y.z` is the version number:
 * `connect-sdk-java-x.y.z.jar`, containing the compiled class files
 * `connect-sdk-java-x.y.z-javadoc.jar`, containing the generated Javadoc
 * `connect-sdk-java-x.y.z-sources.jar`, containing the source code
 * `connect-sdk-java-x.y.z-src.zip`, containing the contents of this folder
 * `connect-sdk-java-x.y.z-bin.zip`, containing the necessary JAR files for standalone deployments and examples

-To use it add all JAR files inside the lib folder of the `connect-sdk-java-x.y.z-bin.zip` file to your project, except for `connect-sdk-java-x.y.z-javadoc.jar` and `connect-sdk-java-x.y.z-sources.jar`.
+To use it add all JAR files inside the `lib` folder of the `connect-sdk-java-x.y.z-bin.zip` file to your project, except for `connect-sdk-java-x.y.z-javadoc.jar` and `connect-sdk-java-x.y.z-sources.jar`.

-Alternatively, if the Java SDK is installed in an available Maven repository, it can be included as a Maven dependency:

-    <dependency>
-      <groupId>com.ingenico.connect.gateway</groupId>
-      <artifactId>connect-sdk-java</artifactId>
-      <version>x.y.z</version>
-    </dependency>